Behold the beauty of this title:

 The bottom line is that sentiment is very definitely aligned in a bearish risk vs. reward structure now.
 But this condition can endure and people who are invested should at least be aware that the backdrop is becoming unhealthy in its over bullishness.
 It is possible that a good interim correction will come along and clean up the sentiment backdrop.
 In that event we will be open to a more bullish 2013, if other components of the analysis indicate a positive view.

 But the longer the current situation remains as is, the more dangerous the market becomes with the likelihood that the next correction could be severe at best, or more likely the end of the cyclical bull market and start of a new bear.
 So move forward aware of the current sentiment backdrop.
-It’s mirror image worked out last year.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+It’s mirror image worked out last year.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade